 A good theme shouldn’t slow down a site, but unfortunately a lot of themes do.
 Let’s see how you can choose the right theme for your site performance.

 - Deactivate the themes that are creating problems

 - You can use the theme twenty-twenty.
 (Read the article on WordPress Default theme)

 - Use elementor default templates, or you can choose Happy Elementor Addons to create designs.

 It’s not truly possible to cover all the issues within a few paragraphs.
 But you have to follow all these tips if you want quick development in site performance.
 If you are building your own or planning to hire a developer to customize your site, then you can take a look in HappyAddons.

 Surprisingly, you don’t need to learn a single line of code to customize any HappyAddons Feature.

 We hope that you got it very useful.
-If you can follow the steps carefully, surely you can speed up your website.
+If you follow the steps carefully, you can surely speed up your website.

-Nevertheless, if you have any technique that should be included in the list, please feel free to share them in the comments below.
+Nevertheless, if you have any techniques that should be included in the list, please feel free to share them in the comments below.
 We will reply to you in the meantime.